jeremyckahn/shifty/README.md

 myTweenable.tween( from, to, duration, callback, easing );
 ````

-Or you can use the configuration object syntax (recommended!):
+The previous examples used the shorthand syntax.
+You can also use the longhand configuration object syntax (recommended!):

 ````javascript
 myTweenable.tween({